rxi/console/README.md

 keymap.add { ["ctrl+b"] = "project:build-project" }
 ```

+The `console.run` function can be also invoked with an additional option named `file_prefix`.
+If specified the prefix will be added to the file names reported in the console to help resolve them within the project.
+It can be useful when the build happens in a subdirectory of the project.

 ## License
 This project is free software; you can redistribute it and/or modify it under